bauerjj/bauerjj.github.io/_pages/linux-tips.md

  * clean: Removes all output files for a target
  * cleansstate:Removes all output files and shared state (sstate) cache for a target
  * cleanall: Removes all output files, shared state (sstate) cache, and downloaded source files for a target
+ * Search for the manifest file inside of the deploy folder to figure out which packages have been included in the image
+ * Show all available recipes: bitbake-layers show-recipes

 ### Yocto Errors